-Usually during cases of divorce or separation proceedings which reach the Court, one party has made the other party’s life very difficult, often causing heated disputes and emotions.
+Usually during cases of separation or divorce proceedings which reach the Court, one party has made the other party’s life very difficult, often causing heated disputes and emotions.
 Although a party may have been difficult, lied, cheated or has caused the other significant pain, the other party is not typically entitled to any additional money during property settlement.

 One example which has been brought before the Court involved the Husband of the former marriage spending approximately $40,000 on pornography, mistresses and membership fees to various online websites during the breakdown of the marriage.
 In this particular case, Judge Altobelli found that the Husband’s expenditure had been “reckless, negligent and wanton”, resulting in the wife receiving a positive adjustment in her favour.